This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 During its merger review process, the Israeli Antitrust Authority approaches third parties, such as customers, suppliers and competitors.

-The Israeli Antitrust Authority normally does not ask third parties for an opinion in writing, but will accept third parties' written submissions in objection or in support of a merger if filed promptly and within the Israeli Antitrust Authority's time framework.
+The Israeli Antitrust Authority normally does not ask third parties for an opinion in writing, but will accept third parties' written submissions in objection or in support of a merger if filed promptly and within the Israeli Antitrust Authority's review time framework.

 What information may be published by the authority or made available to third parties?